Saartank/SyntheticSampleGenerator/README.md

 2. **Realistic Noise and Blur Patterns**: Improve the realism by moving beyond a simple Gaussian model for noise and blur patterns.

 3. **Cell-Wise Blur Patterns**: Although it's unclear why different cells would exhibit different blur patterns given the same distance from the camera or microscope lens, observed sample data shows variability in cell blurring.

+## My Feelings

+I feel that the current algorithm does a reasonable job in creating samples similar to that in the provided document.
+However, I believe there was potential to achieve better results if more sample data were available to mimic the distribution of different parameters in the synthetic dataset.
+Additionally, there is some scope for tuning how adjustments to the parameters affect the resulting image.
+Currently, it takes significant manual effort to adjust parameters to achieve realistic images.
+These parameters could be more constrained and tied to each other to consistently produce reasonably realistic images.